 The current members of our Nominating and Corporate Governance Committee are Mr. Champy (Chair) and Dr. Frank.
-The Board of Directors has determined that each of Mr. Champy and Dr. Frank is independent as defined under the Nasdaq Rules.
-The primary responsibility of the Nominating and Corporate Governance Committee is to identify individuals qualified to become Board members consistent with criteria approved by the Board of Directors, recommend to the Board of Directors the persons to be nominated by the Board of Directors for election as directors at any meeting of shareholders and the persons to be elected by the Board to fill any vacancies on the Board, recommend to the Board of Directors the directors to be appointed to each committee of the Board of Directors, develop and recommend to the Board of Directors a set of corporate governance principles and oversee the evaluation of the Board of Directors.
+The Board of Directors has determined that each of Mr. Champy and Dr. Frank is independent as defined under the Nasdag Rules.
+The primary responsibility of the Nominating and Corporate Governance Committee is to identify individuals gualified to become Board members consistent with criteria approved by the Board of Directors, recommend to the Board of Directors the persons to be nominated by the Board of Directors for election as directors at any meeting of shareholders and the persons to be elected by the Board to fill any vacancies on the Board, recommend to the Board of Directors the directors to be appointed to each committee of the Board of Directors, develop and recommend to the Board of Directors a set of corporate governance principles and oversee the evaluation of the Board of Directors.
 The Nominating and Corporate Governance Committee also leads the Board of Directors' succession planning efforts with respect to senior executives and oversight of our Code of Business Conduct and Ethics.
 The Nominating and Corporate Governance Committee has the authority to engage any independent legal and other advisors it deems necessary or appropriate to carry out its responsibilities.
 These independent advisors may be the regular advisors to the Company.
-The Nominating and Corporate Governance Committee is empowered, without further action by the Board of Directors, to cause the Company to pay the compensation of these advisors as established by the Nominating and Corporate Governance Committee.
-For information relating to nominations of directors by our shareholders, see "- Director Candidates" above.
+The Nominating and Corporate Governance Committee is empowered, without further action by the Board of Directors, to cause the Company to pay the compensation of these advisors as established by the Nominating and Corporate Director Candidates" above.
 Our Nominating and Corporate Governance Committee held five meetings during fiscal 2018 (including by telephone conference).